lemuelnjuki/my-project-phase-1/README.md

 # my-project-phase-1
-project name => LLYTETRAVELS
+## project name
+ LLYTETRAVELS

+## Author Name
-Author => Lemuel Njuki
+ Lemuel Njuki

+## Project Description
-Project Description => LlyteTravels is a bus company that deals with travelling around Kenya to very good destinations around the country.
+LlyteTravels is a bus company that deals with travelling around Kenya to very good destinations around the country.
 The llyte travels website is meant to make things easier to the user and prospective traveller.
 The user can:1.book a bus from their current place to their destination.
 2.The user can select a date in which they are to travel